Amirreza-Mousavi/Pairwise_Sequence_Alignment_Speed_Test/README.md

 # Pairwise_Sequence_Alignment_Speed_Test
-An R script to measure the potenial influence of different paramaters that could have effected the speed of pairwise sequence alignment, using the "pairwsieAlignment" function of the Biostrings package.
+An R script to measure the potenial influence of different paramaters which *could* have effected the speed of pairwise sequence alignment, using the "pairwsieAlignment" function of the Biostrings package.

 ---------------------------------------------------------------------------------------------------------
 ## Installation